-On this page, you specify the rules for the IP-based Access Control List (IP ACL).
-IP ACLs can be used with physical ports and IP interfaces.
+On this page, you specify the rules for the IP-based Access Control List.
 Using the IP-based ACL, you can specify whether frames of certain IPv4 addresses are forwarded or discarded.
-The maximum number of ACL rules can be found in the WBM section "Configuration limits (Page 35)".

 Select the row you want to delete.
 If this entry is used, this is grayed out and you cannot delete it.